Burundi is a very small country on the northern shores of Lake Tanganyika in Central East Africa and among the poorest in the world.

 Most of the pupils come from the IDP camp and have absolutely nothing and the cooked meal provided at lunch breaks is the only meal most of the children get.

 The school is fully funded from individual gifts and occasional grants.
-The money pays twenty one staff, buys books for each of the pupils, provides one cooked meal a day and buys two uniforms for each child.
+The money pays twenty three staff, buys books for each of the pupils, provides one cooked meal a day and buys two uniforms for each child.
 At first we offered general education whilst keeping in mind the establishment of technical sections once the charity had funds to do so.

 There was much to do in the last few days before the big opening at the start of term.
 The floor in the refectory had to be polished, classrooms had to be furnished with desks and chairs and uniforms had to be made and presented to the students.
 For most of these children their uniform was the first proper set of clothes they had ever owned.

 There was much to celebrate on the day as this was a momentous occasion for the town of Karusi with our school being the first to offer free secondary education to the poorest children of its community.
 Large crowds came from the town and its out lying villages and communities to be a part of the celebrations.
 A host of bishops and ministers from the Anglican, Methodist and Pentecostal churches came to give God's blessings through their prayers for the work and future of the school.
-Officials from governments as far away as the USA took part in the opening day along with the most celebrated guest, the president of Burundi, Pierre Nkurunziza.
+Officials from governments as far away as the USA took part in the opening day along with the most celebrated guest, the late president of Burundi, Pierre Nkurunziza.

 There was entertainment performed by the Burundian Drummers and Dancers then to finish the celebrations all of the students and officials were invited to the refectory for a meal.